madkins23/T9/perl/README.md

 ## Perl

 Perl is a general-purpose scripting language with its roots in shell scripting.
-Once a contender for the 'P' in LAMP, it has been replaced there with PHP and everywhere else by Python or Ruby.
+Once a contender for the 'P' in LAMP, it has been replaced there with PHP or Python.

-> Perl is my "go to" language for any kind of scripting and hacking around.
-I get more work done in less time than in any other language.

 ## Installation